The Ed Long Invitational at The Hockaday School

 3. Do not drop arguments.
 Clash is important.

-2. Impact Comparison is essential.
+2. Impact Comparison is your friend.
 Collapsing, weighing your arguments vs their arguments, and giving clear judge instruction will WIN you rounds.

 3. Clarity first.
 Speed second.
+Especially for ONLINE TOURNAMENTS.
 The number of arguments I understand > incoherent mumbling.

 Eric Mueller Judging Philosophy